DefiLlama/yield-server/README.md

     apyReward: 0.7, // APY from pool LM rewards in %
     rewardTokens: ['0x7Fc66500c84A76Ad7e9c93437bFc5Ac33E2DDaE9'], // Array of reward token addresses (you can omit this field if a pool doesn't have rewards)
     underlyingTokens: ['0xdAC17F958D2ee523a2206206994597C13D831ec7'], // Array of underlying token addresses from a pool, eg here USDT address on ethereum
+    poolMeta: "V3 market", // A string value which can stand for any specific details of a pool position, market, fee tier, lock duration, specific strategy etc
   };
 ```